giantswarm/docs-indexer/README.md

 - `EXTERNAL_REPOSITORY_SUBFOLDER`: Only look into this path within external repositories for indexable content
 - `KEEP_PROCESS_ALIVE`: If set, the process keeps running (sleeping forever) when the job is finished.
 - `ELASTICSEARCH_ENDPOINT`: URI for the Elasticsearch API endpoint
-- `ELASTICSEARCH_INDEX_NAME`: Name for the index to create.
-Defaults to `docs`.
 - `APIDOCS_BASE_URI`: Base URI for API documentation.
 Should be `https://docs.giantswarm.io/api/`.
 - `APIDOCS_BASE_PATH`: Should be `/api/`
 - `API_SPEC_FILES`: Comma separated list of YAML files to fetch for the OpenAPI spec

-The search mapping for the documents created can be found in `mapping.json`.
+The search mapping for the documents created can be found in `docs_mapping.json`.

 ## Usage